openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

     date;

-- A new profile is added, what will happen to operators that had implemented scrape profiles but did not implement the latest profile.
+- A new profile is added, what will happen to operators that had implemented metrics collection profiles but did not implement the latest profile.
-  - The monitoring team will use the list under [Infrastruture needed](#infrastructure-needed-optional) to help the developers with the addoption of the new scrape profile.
+  - The monitoring team will use the list under [Infrastruture needed](#infrastructure-needed-optional) to help the developers with the addoption of the new metrics collection profile.

 ### Drawbacks